warisa-r/simcronomicon/docs/source/create_custom_compartmental.rst

-Creating Custom Compartmental Models: Building an SIR Model
+Creating Custom Infection Models: Building an SIR Model
 ============================================================

-This tutorial demonstrates how to create custom compartmental models in simcronomicon by implementing the classic **SIR (Susceptible-Infectious-Recovered)** model from scratch.
-You'll learn the essential components needed to build any compartmental model and understand the inheritance structure that makes simcronomicon extensible.
+This tutorial demonstrates how to create custom infection models in simcronomicon by implementing the classic **SIR (Susceptible-Infectious-Recovered)** model from scratch.
+You'll learn the essential components needed to build any infection model and understand the inheritance structure that makes simcronomicon extensible.

 Understanding the SIR Model
 ---------------------------